top of page

 In Taipei, this is done through a mobile app called 酷課 (Cooc), which also provides grades, payment updates, and notifications — all in one place.

-Unfortunately, the app is currently only available in Mandarin Chinese.
+The app is currently only available in Mandarin Chinese.

 If needed, you can request a paper version of the payment notice from the school.